 - The executors have already obtained a Grant of Probate from the deceased person’s home country

-then, the personal representative may apply for that Grant to be resealed in Singapore.
-Upon resealing the foreign Grant, the legal representative may deal with the deceased’s assets in Singapore.
-This means the legal representative(s) or the executor(s) can produce the Resealing Court Order and request the financial institutions to transfer the monies or assets to them for them to distribute to the lawful beneficiaries.
+then, the executor of the original Grant of Probate may apply for that Grant to be resealed in Singapore.
+Upon resealing the foreign Grant, the executor may deal with the deceased’s assets in Singapore.
+This means the executor can produce the Resealing Court Order and request the financial institutions to transfer the monies or assets to them for them to manage and to distribute to the lawful beneficiaries.